 How to Get Ahead

-So, I want to ask you this: If you had to experience a little bit of pain for a few months so you could finally get ahead, setting yourself up for financial success the rest of your life, would you?
+Think about it this way: If you had to experience a little bit of pain for a few months so you could finally get ahead, setting yourself up for financial success the rest of your life, would you do it?

 Yeah.
 That’s what I thought.
-So, let’s keep moving.
+Let’s keep moving.

 Step 1) Start a Written Budget